AmaLS367/NomiAssistantTG/README.md

 - Architecture guidelines
 - Commit message conventions

-## 📄 License
+## 💼 Commercial License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This software is proprietary and confidential.
+Unauthorized copying, distribution, or use is strictly prohibited.
+To obtain a commercial license or usage rights, please contact the author.

 ## 🙏 Acknowledgments